 On our gastro tour Shawn and I discussed men, children, food, illness, the internet.
 A couple of years ago, Shawn got cancer.
 Living in Spain without family or husband, this was tough: she survived with the help of friends on the internet who provided emotional support and even donated money while she couldn't work.
 Now recovered, or NED (no evidence of disease), she lives in an up and coming quarter in Seville, near the mushroom architecture of the Plaza de la Encarnacion.

-exquisite hat shop, while I resisted the persistent yearning to buy yet another flamenco dress complete with lacy fan and clickety heels.
+We visited an exquisite hat shop, while I resisted the persistent yearning to buy yet another flamenco dress complete with lacy fan and clickety heels.
 Everyone should possess a flamenco dress.

 Scenes from Seville: teenage lovers, kids in the street, an ancient cookbook, babies dressed expensively and identically.